cyclus/cyclus.github.com/source/user/analysis_usecases.rst

-At such a time that geospatial data (or an approximation/surrogate to this data) is available, this graph visualization could be arranged to represent the real geospatial locations of facilties.
+At such a time that geospatial data (or an approximation/surrogate to this data) is available, this graph visualization could be arranged to represent the real geospatial locations of facilities.

 Commodity Capacity and Supply/Demand Exploration
 -------------------------------------------------